LOCAL IMPACT – BLACKHAWK OPPORTUNITIES

 Some great opportunities to serve the community outside the walls of the building are located right here at Blackhawk.
 There are many simple ways to impact others.
 Click on one of the links at the right for more information about any of these opportunities.

 Mother and Child Resource Ministry collects gently-used baby items for families in need.
 The ministry receives referrals from a variety of agencies around Dane county and receives calls from mothers who have a baby on the way and are not prepared.
 Volunteers deliver boxes of newborn clothes and blankets to hospitals or homes as requested.
-For information or to volunteer with Mother and Child Resource Ministry, contact Marilyn Beach.
+For information or to volunteer with Mother and Child Resource Ministry, contact Kelsey Moss.

 Items collected include: